The room filled up fast.

 "The algorithm identifies your 'topic DNA' and distributes content based on demonstrated expertise rather than network size."
 Dataslayer, LinkedIn Algorithm February 2026

-Some formats earn more attention than others.
+Some formats pull more attention than others.

 The ranking system treats different content types differently.

 Single images actually lost ground this year.
-A post with one image gets roughly 30% less reach than a text-only post with identical content.
-That's a reversal from 2024 and 2025 when images reliably boosted engagement.
+A post with one image now gets roughly 30% less reach than a text-only post with identical content.
+That's a reversal from 2024 and 2025, when images reliably boosted engagement.

 "Document posts generate 2 to 3x more dwell time than single-image or short text posts."
 MeetEdgar, LinkedIn Algorithm 2026 Guide

-The growth tactic nobody talks about enough.
+The growth lever nobody talks about enough.

 Commenting on other people's posts is more powerful than publishing your own.